SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Module and accessible names should be in english (incl. acronyms), using only ascii letters + digits and some additional characters (see section `Protocol`_).
 A maximum name length might be imposed by the SEC node.

+:note: in some meeting we agreed on names beeing shorter than 64 (ASCII) characters.

 Parameter:
     The main parameter of a module is its value.
 Writable parameters may influence the